 Global AgTech Market Analysis

 Based on CrunchBase data, 2015 was a landmark point for AgTech investments globally.
 The impressive amount of $4.6 billion was raised in 2015, which is nearly double the amount of investments’ performance in 2014 in the AgTech sector.
-According to KPMG’s Venture Pulse Report (2015), the global financing of VC-backed companies grew 78% in 2014 on 2013 levels and a further 44% in 2015.
+Data from KPMG’s Venture Pulse (2015) and AgTech 2015 Investing Report (AgFunder, 2016) show that the global funding of companies supported by Venture Capitals grew 78% in 2014 on 2013 levels and a further 44% in 2015.
 Compared to this, AgTech investments grew 166% in 2014 and 92% in 2015.
 If the size of the global food and agriculture market is taken into consideration, which represents about 10% of global GDP - $7.8 trillion (Plunkett, 2016), the investors are here to stay.
 This means that the AgTech market hides great potential, since based on 2015 data the investments are less than 0.5% of the entire agri-food market.
 Moreover, the percentage of total AgTech investment is less than 3.5% of the $128.5 billion invested in venture-backed companies in 2015, which seems rather small for a sector representing 10% of GDP.

 Figure 2: Annual financing 2010-2015 in billion dollars (AgFunder, 2016)

 As the figure above indicates, AgTech investment had remarkable growth during the past six years.
 Since 2015 was the year with the highest amount invested in the sector’s history, it should be further examined in order to depict the individual subsectors’ dynamic of the global market.
-From the AgTech subsectors mentioned on section 4.1, the one which gets the lion’s share is food ecommerce, which raised $1.65 billion in 2015.
+From the AgTech subsectors mentioned in section 4.1, the one which gets the lion’s share is food ecommerce, raised $1.65 billion in 2015.
 The next to follow is irrigation and water technology raising $673 million.
 Also, as the third category in the row with an increased portion of the pie is precision agriculture (14%), which includes Drones & Robotics with 8% and Decision Support Technology with 6%.

 Figure 3: Total Investment in AgTech during 2015 (AgFunder, 2016)